Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Appendix

 \paragraph{Scope.} Our synthesis centers on verifiable math/code/QA with open-weight models.
 Agentic/multimodal settings introduce additional privacy/safety channels and may need tailored verifiers and audits; we expect core principles (budget parity, calibration, abstention, contamination screens) to transfer with domain-specific adaptations.

-\section{Standardized Evaluations}
+\subsection{Standardized Evaluations}

 We report full results under matched budgets, fixed verifiers, and a shared prompt family.
-These tables extend Section~\ref{sec:evaluation} and underlie the saturation-curve argument: once $k$, templates, and dataset versions are controlled, several headline gaps narrow.
-All results in this section use the same verifier and prompt template family; we specify $k$, number of seeds, and dataset versions below.
+These tables extend \secref{sec:evaluation} and underlie the saturation-curve argument: once $k$, templates, and dataset versions are controlled, several headline gaps narrow. \textbf{See Table~\ref{tab:math_results} below for the full standardized benchmark results.} All results in this section use the same verifier and prompt template family; we specify $k$, number of seeds, and dataset versions below.

-\paragraph{Key observations.} Thinking-mode (test-time compute) delivers large gains across sizes: for 4B models, Qwen3-4B$\!\to$Qwen3-4B (Thinking) yields +50.5/+44.7 on AIME-24/25 and $\approx$+28 on the averaged score; Polaris-4B-Preview$\!\to$Thinking shows +52.6/+54.7 and $\approx$+29 on Avg; for 8B, Qwen3-8B$\!\to$Thinking adds +51.9/+46.3 and $\approx$+28 on Avg.
+\paragraph{Key observations.} Thinking-mode (test-time compute) delivers large gains across sizes: for 4B models, Qwen3-4B$\to$Qwen3-4B (Thinking) yields +50.5/+44.7 on AIME-24/25 and $\approx$+28 on the averaged score; Polaris-4B-Preview$\to$Thinking shows +52.6/+54.7 and $\approx$+29 on Avg; for 8B, Qwen3-8B$\to$Thinking adds +51.9/+46.3 and $\approx$+28 on Avg.
 Small RLVR-tuned models can exceed larger non-thinking baselines: the 1.5B Nemotron-Research-Reasoning v2 averages \textbf{61.70}, outscoring non-thinking 4--8B baselines (Qwen3-4B \textbf{46.98}, Qwen3-8B \textbf{48.96}) and leading them by $\sim$24--30 points on AIME-24.
 Within size families, leaders are consistent across benchmarks (7B AceReason-1.1 Avg \textbf{74.44}; 14B AceReason Avg \textbf{77.33}; 32B DeepSeek-R1-Distill Avg \textbf{72.53}), while the frontier DeepSeek-R1-0528 tops overall (AIME-24 \textbf{90.00}, AIME-25 \textbf{78.33}, Avg \textbf{81.72}).
 Several columns (AMC/MATH) cluster in the mid-90s, indicating saturation under our $k{=}32$/verifier setup.
-Together, these patterns support (i) test-time compute as an effective lever for reasoning; (ii) RLVR’s disproportionate lift at smaller scales; and (iii) the need for matched budgets, response-length controls, and saturation curves to interpret small nominal deltas fairly.
+Together, these patterns support (i) test-time compute as an effective lever for reasoning; (ii) RLVR's disproportionate lift at smaller scales; and (iii) the need for matched budgets, response-length controls, and saturation curves to interpret small nominal deltas fairly.

-\section{Sequence Length and Compute Footprint}
+\subsection{Sequence Length and Compute Footprint}

 We summarize generated token lengths by benchmark as a proxy for compute footprint and exposure surface.
-Longer chains increase latency and may worsen calibration and safety/privacy risks (Section~\ref{sec:tax}), So we report typical generation lengths under the same decoding budgets used in Appx.~\ref{app:standard}.
+Longer chains increase latency and may worsen calibration and safety/privacy risks (\secref{sec:tax}), so we report typical generation lengths under the same decoding budgets used in \appref{app:standard}. \textbf{See Table~\ref{tab:token_length_results} below for the token-length breakdown by model and benchmark.}

-\section{Data Contamination Probes: Math}
+\subsection{Data Contamination Probes: Math}